-Local Craig Tensely reveals why the Gold Coast has become one of the most romantic hang-outs in Australia.
+Local Craig Tansley reveals why the Gold Coast has become one of the most romantic hang-outs in Australia and shares his tips on where to eat and drink and what to do and see.

 It’s seven o’clock and the last surfers of the day are paddling past us in the dark.
 The waves they’ve been riding at Burleigh Point are washing in around the tables here at the Gold Coast’s most lauded dining establishment, Rick Shores.
 The tide peaks at 7.11pm; if we can get through the next 20 minutes, our shoes should stay dry.
 The maître d’ says they’re ready for anything; guests can move to a higher table if they’re squeamish.
 Though none of the couples seated along the sea’s edge look the least bit concerned.
 They’re distracted by the Moreton Bay bug rolls, the spiced mackerel with white radish kimchi, and the gentle glow of the three-quarter moon rising fast over the ocean.